 Causes of Deferred Income Tax Expense

 Deferred tax is created due to the difference in the timing of book profit and the taxable profit.
 There are some items that are deducted from the taxable profits and others are not.
 Timing differences are of two types:

-- Permanent Difference: The differences which cannot be reversed in the subsequent periods and may take longer time are permanent differences.
+- Permanent Difference: The differences which cannot be reversed in the subsequent periods and may take a long time are permanent differences.

 - Temporary Difference: The difference which can be reversed in the subsequent period and is generally created because the items are charged and taxed in different periods of time is the temporary difference.